PrinssiFiestas/LockFreeC/README.md

 ## TODO

-C++ support, lock-free ring buffer, docs, more tests, and a README that is actually worth reading.
+Lock-free ring buffer, docs, more tests, and a README that is actually worth reading.